Searching for Dark Matter Signals in Timing Spectra at Neutrino Experiments: Interpretations

 We revisit the analysis performed in our companion paper~\cite{Dutta:2019nbn}.
 We first review how the CsI data was analyzed based on the search strategy discussed in the previous section, and then interpret the result with a more complete set of dark matter sources.
 The data, as described in Ref.~\cite{Akimov:2018vzs}, includes observed signal ($N_{\rm obs, sig}$) and background ($N_{\rm obs, bg}$) counts.
 We take the AC beam-on data from the 4466 kg$\cdot$day CsI run data at COHERENT as the observed background events $N_\text{obs,bg}$.
 As mentioned earlier, this AC data represents SS and BRN backgrounds.
 The relevant cuts in \eqref{eq:energycut}, \eqref{eq:energyupcut}, and \eqref{eq:timecut} were applied to the published COHERENT CsI data~\cite{Akimov:2018vzs} to reduce both prompt and delayed neutrino events.
 Taking the experimental efficiencies given in Ref.~\cite{Akimov:2018vzs} into account and setting the baseline size of the neutron distribution $R_n$ of CsI to be 4.7~fm, we found that 97 events (denoted by $N_{\rm obs}=N_{\rm obs,sig}+N_{\rm obs,bg}$) pass the cuts.
 Among them, 49 were classified as the SS background (denoted by $N_{\rm SS}$), 19 were identified as the neutrino-induced (denoted by $N_\nu$) background originating from the delayed neutrino, and 3 were classified as the BRN background (denoted by $N_{\rm BRN}$), resulting in 26 events left.
 We take the definition of the significance in Ref.~\cite{Scholberg:2018vwg}:

 from which these extra events correspond to a $\sim2.4\sigma$ deviation.
 For the analysis with $R_n=5.5$~fm~\cite{Cadeddu:2017etk}, the significance becomes $\sim 3.0\sigma$~\cite{Dutta:2019nbn}.

 Given this ``excess'', we attempt to explain it by fitting the data to the dark matter model discussed in Section~\ref{sec:models}.
-We assume that both the observed signal-like counts $N_{\rm obs,sig}$ and the observed background counts $N_{\rm obs,bg}$ follow Poisson models, where the Poissonian expectations are given by the ``true'' background\footnote{The background realized in the asymptotic limit.} and signal counts $N_{\rm bg}$ and $N_{\rm sig}$.
+We assume that both the observed signal-like counts $N_{\rm obs,sig}$ and the observed background counts $N_{\rm obs,bg}$ follow Poisson models, where the Poissonian expectations are given by the ``true'' background\footnote{The background realized in the asymptotic limit.} and signal counts, $N_{\rm bg}$ and $N_{\rm sig}$.
 We parameterize the signal model counts as follows:

 where $\vec{\theta}$ is the vector of dark matter model parameters, and we additionally include the nuisance parameter $\alpha$ which controls the systematic uncertainties from the flux, nuclear form factor, quenching factor, and signal acceptance.
-Notice here that we have defined our signal model as the inclusive sum of dark matter and neutrino events; this is purely a choice of formalism, and we remind the reader that the sensitivity to dark matter events is diluted by the neutrino floor in any case.
+Notice here that we have defined our signal model as the inclusive sum of dark matter and neutrino events; this is purely a choice of formalism.
 The timing and energy cuts that we introduced in Section~\ref{sec:analysis} are motivated to remove neutrino events that contaminate the signal model in this way.

 With the definitions and assumptions above, we define a binned likelihood $\mathcal{L}(\mathcal{D}_{\rm CsI}\mid \vec\theta ;H_0)$ given the CsI data $\mathcal{D}_{\rm CsI}$, dark matter model parameters $\vec\theta$, and null hypothesis $H_0$ for which $\vec\theta = (0,\dots,0)$.
 We can maximize this likelihood to determine the best-fit on $N_{\rm sig}$ (and therefore $\vec{\theta}$), by marginalizing over $\alpha$ and $N_{\rm bg}$ along all timing and energy bins $(t, E_r)$ as follows: